ClashLuke/iDAF/README.md

 ## CharNet

-A generative neural network for artificial text and character generation
+A multi-layer perceptron network for artificial text and character generation

 ### General